lhenriquegomescamilo/CJE-prep/scripts/README_plugins.txt

-These plugins will be automaticaly installed:
+All plugins on this file will be automaticaly installed.

+These plugins are sugested on Certification Exam Study Guide for the CJE test:

 • Amazon EC2 Plugin: ec2
 • Build Pipeline Plugin: build-pipeline-plugin